QingyuanZhangTony/Earthquake-Identification-And-Notification/README.md

 ### 2024-05-01<b/> <br />
 1. Tried different pre-trained models for phase picking. <br />
-2. Optimized existig codes for post-processing.  <br /> Next steps: <br />
+2. Optimized existig codes for post-processing.  <br />
-Add some codes save catalogues to file and add check if catalgue for a date has already been requested before before requesting.  <br />
-Save each day's final dataframe to csv files and generate email contents based on it.<br />

 ### 2024-05-02<b/> <br />
 1. Improved existing codes and fixed some issues. <br />